Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 If insects are problem, treat plants with the appropriate organic insecticidal soap or horticultural spray.
 Repeat the treatments as directed (usually several days or weeks).
 Once you finally move them indoors, as an added precaution you should continue to isolate them from the plants in the rest of your house for several weeks.

 Summer break is almost over for tender perennials and houseplants that have been vacationing on the patio.
 With cooler weather starting to move in, it's time to start preparing them for the big move back indoors.
-From a plant's perspective, a move of only a few feet can be potentially stressful-in some cases, even deadly.
-To keep your plants healthy going into winter, you need to reintroduce them to indoor conditions in the same way you introduced them to the conditions outdoors-gradually.

 I have 2 big Boston ferns hanging outside that will need to be brought in for the winter.
 How can I keep the leaves from falling off and keep it alive through the winter?